Exercise and eating a good diet is healthier than being sedentary and eating processed foods. Why though?

 - Exercise.
 It boosts physical strength, makes you happy, lose weight, increases your energy levels, improves brain function, memory and sleep (1)

 It was beneficial for hunter-gathers to be at their best while finding food.
 Exercise is analogous to hunting and foraging… here, have some BDNF to improve your brain function for the hunt.
+Exercise use to happen naturally.
+It was tied to our survival.

 - Walk 10,000-15,000 steps per day (2)